Android-Bootcamp/mvp-lab/README.md

 - What are the actions that need to be handled?
 - When should I bind / unbind with the Presenter?

+If you want to look at a possible solution, switch to the `completed` branch.